Geuthur/aa-taxsystem/README.md

 ## Upcoming<a name="upcoming"></a>

+- Manage Log System
-- Notify one time via Discord
+- Notify via Discord each Month
 - Alliance level tax system

 ## Installation<a name="installation"></a>